What causes bad breath? Request a visit today

 - Posted on: Sep 15 2020

 No one wants to be told they have bad breath.
 Social situations are quickly made awkward when adults realize they’ve been speaking to others with bad breath.
 But did you know that good oral health can dramatically reduce problems associated with halitosis?
-Drs.
-Keri Smith and David Hiebert of NW Heights Dental of Portland, Oregon are here to help patients find ways to reduce the risk of bad breath and enjoy socializing once again!
+Dr. Keri Smith of NW Heights Dental of Portland, Oregon are here to help patients find ways to reduce the risk of bad breath and enjoy socializing once again!